Exhibition — November 2020 – April 2021

 At the end of 2020, the Stedelijk Museum Amsterdam presents a solo exhibition by the German-Dutch artist Ulay.
 Although famous for his long term collaboration with his former partner Marina Abramović (1976-1988), in the years before and after, he created a profound and radical solo oeuvre.

-Key factors in the work of the artist Ulay (Frank Uwe Laysiepen, Solingen, Germany, 1943) are processes of (chemical) change, switching between identities, and embracing uncertainty and chance.
+Key factors in the work of the artist Ulay (Frank Uwe Laysiepen, Solingen, Germany, 30 November 1943 - Ljubljana, Slovenia, 2 March 2020) are processes of (chemical) change, switching between identities, and embracing uncertainty and chance.
 From the outset of his artistic career, Ulay’s work engaged with the world at large, articulating an intense and very immediate relationship with social change and with the unfolding of (recent) histories.

 Ulay settled in Amsterdam in the late nineteen sixties, when the city was a hotbed of experiment both socially and politically, and in the arena of the visual artists.
-Ulay’s ties with Amsterdam remain to this day; he still spends part of his time living and working in the city.
+Ulay’s ties with Amsterdam remained; he spent part of his time living and working in the city.
 Over the years, the Stedelijk bought work by Ulay, as well as pieces that date from his collaboration with Marina Abramović.

 pioneer of performance and body art